phillipj/metalsmith-yearly-pagination/README.md

 Firstly you must create a file that contains the information over which collection you want to paginate and the template name:

 `blog.md`

 ```markdown
 ---
 template: TEMPLATE-NAME.EXT
 paginate: posts
 ---
 ```

-> Note: if you give the page a title and use the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plug-in you might get some weird result.
+Note: if you give the page a title and use the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plug-in you might get some weird results.

 ```js
 const Metalsmith  = require('metalsmith');